-Previously, we have shown that ethoxytriphenylethylene (EtOXTPE) induced a novel conformation of the ligandbinding domain (LBD) of the ER as resolved by X-ray crystallography (Maximov et al., 2018).
-Although EtOXTPE was a mixture of geometric isomers, only the Z-isomer crystallized in the ER complex.
-In this paper we employ a panel of TPE derivatives of precise structure (Fig. 1), which include bisphenoltriphenyltheylene (BPTPE), trihydroxytriphenylethylene (3OHTPE), and trans-isomer of dihydroxytriphenylethylene (Z2OHTPE).
-Here we demonstrate that the structure-function relationship of the ER bound with different TPE derivatives creates unique three-dimensional ER conformations that affect the binding of distinct subsets of coregulators.
-The structure-function relationships correlate with the molecular events over time that cause estrogeninduced apoptosis in long-term estrogen deprived (LTED) breast cancer cells.
+Previously, we have shown that EtOXTPE induced a novel conformation of the ligandbinding domain (LBD) of the ER as resolved by X-ray crystallography (Maximov et al., 2018).
+Although, EtOXTPE was a mixture of geometric isomers, only the Z-isomer crystallized in the ER complex.
+In this paper we employ a panel of TPE derivatives of precise structure (Fig. 1), which include BPTPE, 3OHTPE and Z2OHTPE.
+Here we demonstrate that the structure-function relationship of the ER bound with different TPE derivatives creates unique three dimensional ER conformations that affect the binding of distinct subsets of coregulators.
+The structure-function relationships correlate with the molecular events over time that cause estrogen-induced apoptosis in LTED breast cancer cells.